Sunday Snippet: Making Sense of the Senseless

-Tragedies of all sorts effect us and our children, although the one at Sandy Hook Elementary stretches our resiliance beyond where we could ever imagine it could go.
+Tragedies of all sorts affects us and our children, although the one at Sandy Hook Elementary stretches our resilience beyond where we could ever imagine it could go.
 And yet, we need to be strong as we guide our children to help make sense of this senseless act.

 To provide a small token of assistance, we offer a connection to some resources available to parents and families.

 - Helping Children Cope with Loss, Death and Grief (National Association of School Psychologists)